On Enumerating Short Projected Models: Acknowledgments

 \section{Acknowledgments}

 The work was supported by the LIT Secure and Correct Systems Lab funded by the State of Upper Austria, by the QuaSI project funded by D-Wave Systems Inc., and by the Italian Association for Artificial Intelligence (AI*IA).
-We also thank Mathias Fleury for a number of helpful discussions, which in particular led to a more elegant equivalence proof compared to our original version.
+We acknowledge the support of the MUR PNRR project FAIR – Future AI Research (PE00000013), under the NRRP MUR program funded by the NextGenerationEU.
+The work was partially supported by the project ``AI@TN'' funded by the Autonomous Province of Trento.
+This research was partially supported by TAILOR, a project funded by the EU Horizon 2020 research and innovation program under GA No 952215.
+We also thank Mathias Fleury for a number of helpful discussions which in particular led to a more elegant equivalence proof compared to our original version.
+We are also indebted to the anonymous reviewers for their valuable feedback.